-Charges were the most highly regarded part of heraldry.
-They were the primary emblem on a shield and often represented people, animals, nature or object.
+The most highly regarded part of heraldry were the charges, which were the primary symbol on the shield.
+These charges often represented people, animals, objects or nature.

 The process of adding a charge was referred to as ‘charging the shield’ with that object.
 It was possible to use a pattern as a charge, but those with higher ranks sought something more striking, such as a fearsome animal.